 Local address, phone number, e-mail address and student ID photo are available on Goshen College's Web site, but only to people using a computer connected to Goshen College's on-campus network (physically connected to the network or remotely connected with a valid Goshen College username and password.)
 Goshen College does not provide student e-mail lists to public or private entities.
-Any student who desires that any or all of the above-listed information not be released may contact the registrar's office or complete the form found at https://staging.goshen.edu/registrar/privacy.
-Questions about this policy may be directed to the registrar or the vice president for student life.
+Any student who desires that any or all of the above-listed information not be released may contact the registrar's office or change their privacy preferences.
+Questions about this policy may be directed to the registrar or the dean of students.